18 pro 2018

 This kind of activity demands that leaders are authentic and listening to people.
 The communication becomes two-way.
 “As a leader, I try to connect on a human level, so people will talk to me.”

 Many leaders are used to being the person doing the talking.
-Changing this behavior in themselves and truly listening takes an effort.
+Changing this behaviour in themselves and truly listening takes an effort.
 If you ask people for their opinion, they expect to be heard.
 “When we ask people to contribute to the way we approach change, openly and realistically, they engage.
 They have a voice.”

 Listening to people needs follow up, or more harm than good done.